 Year after year, we hear about ambitious market entries going kaput.
 Take for example Target’s Canadian expansion, which came to a grinding halt within two years of entering the country.
 Why is it that so many organizations fail to succeed in new markets?
 While the idea of entering a new market might seem viable on paper, few actually come to fruition.
-To be successful, you need to plan each step based on a thorough understanding of the market dynamics and the competitive and regulatory environment.
-Based on our experience of helping clients enter new markets, we’ve outlined how these insights can be used in each step of planning a market entry or expansion strategy.
+To be successful, you need to plan your market entry strategy based on a thorough understanding of the market landscape and the competitive and regulatory environment.
+Based on our experience of helping clients penetrate into new markets, we’ve outlined four steps for a successful market entry strategy.

 1. Understand the size of the market and its growth potential

-It’s impossible to succeed in a new market without understanding your market first.
-You’ll need to assess the dynamics of the market and estimate its potential for growth.
-Start by researching your ideal customer base, market drivers, and trends in the industry to estimate the size of the demand and supply.
-It is at this stage that you’ll need to consider what your competitors are offering to be able to offer a unique value proposition.
+It’s impossible to succeed in a new market without first understanding your market.
+You’ll need to assess the market landscape and find out if there’s considerable opportunity for growth.
+Start by researching your target customer segment, market drivers, and regulatory and environmental trends, etc to estimate the size of the demand and supply.
+It is at this stage that you’ll need to consider what your competitors are offering to be able to identify a unique value proposition.

 2. Analyze previous market entries by companies similar to yours

-Determining the right entry model enables you to find the right audience and also set the right price.
-This can be done by assessing competitors’ and previous entries by other players in the target market.
-It is also essential to evaluate the advantages and disadvantages of various entry modes to select the most suitable mode for you to enter the market.
+Determining the right entry model helps you find the right audience and set the right price.
+This can be done by assessing previous entries by other players in your target market.
+It is also essential that you evaluate the advantages and disadvantages of the different entry modes to select the best-suited model for your entry strategy.

 3. Identify the right business partners

-Once you’ve pinned down on the mode of entry, it’s time to evaluate the right partners, such as distributors, sellers, marketing agency, and so on.
+Once you’ve pinned down on the mode of entry, it’s time to evaluate the right partners, such as distributors, suppliers, marketing agency, and so on.
 Ensure that they have the right industry-focus and capabilities required to sell in your target market.
-Analyze their company financials, value proposition, and service offerings to able to establish long-standing relationships.
+Analyze their company financials, value proposition, and service offerings to able to establish mutually-beneficial partnerships.

 4. Determine which product to launch first